Skip to content

 If you are migrating to Next.js, internal linking is handled differently than in WordPress.
 In WordPress, links in post content are stored in the database as absolute or relative URLs.
 In Next.js with a headless CMS (Contentful, Sanity, Prismic, etc.), your content typically stores links as relative paths or as structured references to other content entries.

-Make sure your content model supports internal linking in a way that does not hardcode full URLs.
-If an author links to /services/migration/ in Contentful rich text, that link should be stored as a relative path — not https://yourdomain.com/services/migration/.
+Make sure your content model supports internal linking in a way that does not hardcode full production URLs.
+If an author links to a migration service page in Contentful rich text, store the relative path instead of the full domain.
 This way, internal links continue to work correctly if your domain changes or if you run the site in a staging environment.

 FAQ